nazdridoy/world-religions-wiki/islam/practices/README.md

 - [Mosque Etiquette](./mosque_etiquette.md) - Proper conduct in sacred spaces
 - [Minbar](./minbar.md) - The pulpit for sermons
 - [Mihrab](./mihrab.md) - The prayer niche indicating qiblah direction
+- [Minaret](./minaret.md) - The tower from which the call to prayer is made
 - [Dome and Minaret](./dome_minaret.md) - Symbolic architectural elements

 ## Lifecycle Practices